BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

 ## Features

 - Real-time pose detection from webcam or video file input
-- Custom DNN model for pose correction and refinement
+- Custom NN model for pose correction and refinement
 - 17-keypoint skeleton mapping from detected landmarks
 - Kalman filtering for smoother motion
 - 3D visualization using Three.js